eclipse-sumo/sumo/docs/web/docs/TraCI/Interfacing_TraCI_from_Python.md

 This allows re-running the scenario without the original runner script.
 When option `traceGetters=False` is set, only functions that change the simulation state are included in the log file.
 Functions that retrieve simulation data are technically not needed to reproduce a scenario but it may be useful to include them if the data retrieval functions are themselves the cause of a bug.

+!!! caution
+    Avoid running the simulation with option **--random** since this will most likely prevent your traceFile from being repeated

 ### Determine why the TraCI client cannot connect

 Possibly, the arguments given to `traci.start` generated an error when launching SUMO.
 This will manifest as